selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

     return [".csv"];
   }

-  csvFileId; //This variable will be given to the UpsertRecordsFromCSV method, which will query the actual csv, and then, will manipulate it, and upsert some records selectedObject = "Account"; //When the page loads, the selected object of the picklist is "Account", but it can change on the onchange event
+  csvFileId; //This variable will be given to the UpsertRecordsFromCSV method, which will query the actual csv, then, will manipulate it, and upsert some records selectedObject = "Account"; //When the page loads, the selected object of the picklist is "Account", but it can change on the onchange event

   getSelectedObject(event) {
-    this.selectedObject = event.target.value; //When the user changes value, we save the new value inside the selectedObject variable
+    this.selectedObject = event.target.value; //When the user changes value, we save the new value inside the selected object variable
   }

   get objectNamesForPicklist() {
     //Picklists in LWC need a list of objects to work.
-So, when we receive data on objectNames, we will handle the list to be able to display it on our picklist
+So, when we receive data on object names, we will handle the list to be able to display it on our picklist
     //getter mehods are reactive
     return this.objectNames.map((str) => ({ label: str, value: str }));
   }